UkoeHB/bevy_cobweb/README.md

 **There is no code yet, only the design draft in this document.**

-Framework for building webs of interconnected, stateful Bevy systems that react to ECS mutations.
+Bevy Cobweb is a framework for building webs of interconnected, stateful Bevy systems that react to ECS mutations.

 - Nodes are stateful reactive Bevy systems.
-- Node systems run (aka 'react') in response to resource mutations, entity changes, reactive events, and node events.
+- Node systems run in response to resource mutations, entity changes, reactive events, and node events.
-- Node systems also react to changes in their dependencies (inputs) and dependents (child node outputs).
+- Node systems also react to changes in their dependencies (inputs) and dependents (their children).
 - Node outputs can be accessed throughout the web via node handles that synchronize with rebuilds.
 - Change detection prevents reinitializing and rerunning child nodes unless needed.
 - Nodes may be detached and re-attached anywhere in the web.